 The new experimental release of TouchDesigner brought with it a slew of exciting changes — a newly implemented Vulkan graphics API, high DPI panel rendering, native VST support, and the list goes on!
-One of the features in that list that may not have jumped right out at you is the introduction of the Text COMP.
+One of the features in that list that may not have jumped right out at you is the introduction of a new TouchDesigner component operator: the Text COMP.

 The Text COMP has been introduced as a replacement for the Field COMP, which enabled the addition of text or numeric data entry fields to user interfaces built within Touch.
 The Text COMP includes a number of new features which greatly expand upon the capabilities of its predecessor, allowing it to be used not only as an editable field for entering information, but also as a flexible tool for adding static text like labels to UIs.
 In this post, we’ll dive into several of the new features and what they mean for the future of creating UIs within TouchDesigner.

 The Text COMP features the same new font renderer found in the Text TOP, which utilizes the Slug Font Rendering Library.
 Slug allows for high quality, resolution-independent text rendering on the GPU.

 This is great news, because it enables access to text rendering that looks better at all resolutions, as well as more advanced text formatting/layout opportunities!
 The Text COMP’s default font size setting will automatically scale the font based on the DPI settings of the screen.
 Take a look at the difference when manually scaling the viewer size below.
 Both examples have an initial size of 100×20 pixels.